 Yes.
 The issue is, why aren’t many more of these funds being created at governments and other development banks?
 I think we’ve made a really good start.
 Why is this not being done at many other places?
 Maybe some are already examining it, maybe some are trying it, and certainly it will be a model I would urge countries to explore.
 Indeed, countries like Indonesia, they are setting up something similar, the Green Finance Facility under SDG Indonesia One.
 Super interesting, very well thought through.
-There is another project which is being developed in China under the Shandong Green Fund.
+There is another project which is being developed in the People's Republic of China under the Shandong Green Fund.
 There are lots of good things happening, with some support from us, some being done by the countries themselves.

 Teymoor Nabili 17:27

 So, apart from originating and finding projects, you’re also thinking about how you can use innovative financial instruments or a better use of financial instruments.
 Tell me about how that works.

 Anouj Mehta 17:37